 A leading national charity working with and supporting single parent families offering support around benefits, money management, debt and other issues commonly affect single parents.

-The Starting Well Partnership supports parents, families, children and young people across Worcestershire to lead happy, healthy and fulfilled lives.
+Starting Well Partnership supports parents, families, children and young people across Worcestershire to lead happy, healthy and fulfilled lives.
 Call on 01905 520 032

 Free childcare is available for some 2 year old children and all 3 and 4 year old children within Worcestershire.

 For free school meals food and activities during the school holidays.

 Find out if your family is eligible for free school meals and how to apply.

 Free school meals are not part of a Universal Credit payment

 You need to make a separate application through Worcestershire County Council